 For more information See Cassiterite from Myanmar

-2015 report on the High-level assessment on OECD Annex II risks in Wa territory in Myanmar
+2021 report High-level desk-based assessment on OECD Annex II risks in Special Zone 2 Wa area in Myanmar

 The three Latin American tin producing countries – Bolivia, Brazil and Peru – have accounted for a major combined share of global tin supply throughout modern history, with each in turn featuring among the world’s largest suppliers.
 The three countries together currently account for 16% of world mine production.There is no known ASM tin mining in Peru, while there are strong cooperative movements in both Bolivia and Brazil which help to control activities there.